torvik-lang/torvik-lang.github.io/content/tour.md

 ---

+Ready to learn it properly?
+Start the [Language Guide](/guide) — it goes from no programming experience at all through to concurrency and shipping real projects.

-Ready to write some?
-[Install Torvik](index.html) and `rune new` your first project - or see how far the language goes in [Vefna](vefna.html), a real tool built with it.
+Or [install Torvik](/) and `rune new` your first project, and see how far the language goes in [Vefna](/vefna), a real tool built with it.